Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and

 - Don't place it directly above a supply air vent.

 When installing thermostat wire for a heating and cooling system, you will need at least a low voltage 4 wire.
 You need at least 4 wires to operate the system.
-Personally, I suggest running 8 wire since this is a rather permanent installation and with the advancement of HVAC technology, the extra wires can potentially be used to control "add-ons" you may choose to use later.
+Personally, I suggest running 8 wire since this is a rather permanent installation.
+With the advancement of HVAC technology, the extra wires can potentially be used to control "add-ons" you may choose to use later.

 Ductwork Is Very Important to HVAC System Performance

 Proper duct sizing has much to do with the performance of your HVAC system.
 Often, when people complain of having colder rooms or areas of their home, it is a result of improper duct sizing or register placement.

-The first 2 pieces of horizontal supply duct will now be sized to handle that amount of airflow.
+The first two pieces of horizontal supply duct will now be sized to handle that amount of airflow.
 As supply runs are taken off of this main trunk line, we will deduct that amount of air that is leaving the trunk and downsize the trunk line to carry the remainder.
 This shrinking of the duct as it goes down the line helps to maintain the proper amount of air pressure and velocity until we finally reach the end of the duct where it will be sized to hold whatever air is left.

 The return duct works the same; however, the last piece of duct is the one located near the furnace since this is where the air finally returns to the unit.
 This last piece is often referred to as the collector and must be able to handle the entire amount of air returning to the unit.
 The duct again will shrink as it goes away from the unit, but in this case, it is because it's collecting more and more air as it returns to the unit as opposed to the supply which is giving up air as it leaves the unit.